alexanderbonnet/protein-mpnn-jax/README.md

 # protein-mpnn-jax

-A JAX implementation of Protein MPNN.
+A JAX implementation of Protein MPNN, a message passing graph neural network for inverse folding.

 All credit goes to the [paper](https://www.science.org/doi/10.1126/science.add2187) authors.
 This repository is based off of the paper's [repository](https://github.com/dauparas/ProteinMPNN).

-:warning: The repository may be subject to significant change in the future.

 Logit outputs for the model match the original repository.

 ## Getting started